Seeking massage therapist

-I know you probably can't recommend practitioners on the website, but I was wondering if you know of any good masseuses in the Columbia University area.
+I know you probably can't recommend practitioners on the website, but I was wondering if you know of any good masseuses.
 The only places my friends have recommended are way downtown, and I really don't have a lot of time to get down there (but my shoulders and neck could really use some work).

 I'll understand if you aren't allowed to give me such recommendations.
 I just thought you guys might have a good idea.